Germany bars Liverpool from coming for Champions League game | Taiwan News | 2021/02/05

 UEFA is open to delaying games affected by travel bans.
 On Tuesday it set April 2 as the latest possible date to finish last-16 games in time for the quarterfinals.

 Germany is blocking most arrivals of non-residents from Britain to restrict the spread of new variants of the virus.
-If the travel restrictions — which don't contain any exemptions for sports — are extended beyond the current expiry date of Feb.
+If the travel restrictions are extended beyond the current expiry date of Feb.
 17, Manchester City’s first-leg trip to play Borussia Mönchengladbach on Feb.
 24 could be affected.

 In the Europa League, Arsenal's home and away games against Benfica may be affected by British restrictions on travel to and from Portugal.